obasekietinosa/ukoni/api/README.md

 #### Invitations
 A user can invite a user to an inventory.
 They can invite existing users, in which case the existing users get a notification to accept the invite.
 The user can also invite new users, in which case those emails get a notification to sign up.
 Once they sign up, they can then accept the invitation to join an inventory.

+### Product Management
+#### Products
+These are the items that are bought and consumed in the household.

+#### Product Variants
+These are variations on a specific product.
+E.g Sainsbury's Olive Oil 1 Litre and Sainsbury's Olive Oil 3 litres are variants of a Sainsbury's Olive Oil product.

+#### Canonical Products
+A canonical product refers to a generic instance of an item independent of brand or variety.
+For example, olive oil is a canonical product that can have specific brands such as Sainsbury's Olive Oil or Tesco's Olive Oil.

+These are useful as a way to interact with products without necessarily caring about the specific brand, e.g we bought 3L of olive oil over the last week.

+#### Retailers & Outlets